Luxury in the clouds: Shanghai opens world's highest hotel

 SHANGHAI: The world's highest luxury hotel, boasting a restaurant on the 120th floor and 24-hour personal butler service, has opened in Shanghai to guests with deep pockets and a head for heights.

-Elevators whizz guests up the intimidating spiral-like skyscraper at ear-popping speeds of 18mps to the J Hotel's 165 opulent rooms.
+Elevators whizz guests up the intimidating spiral-like skyscraper at ear-popping speeds of 18 metres per second to the J Hotel's 165 opulent rooms.

 The hotel occupies the top floors of the 632m Shanghai Tower in the city's financial district, the second-tallest building in the world after Dubai's Burj Khalifa.